-The Graduate Access Melbourne (GAM) scheme is open to Masters by Coursework applicants in the Faculty of Arts two graduate schools, the Graduate School of Humanities and Social Sciences (GSHSS) and Melbourne School of Government (MSoG).
+The Graduate Access Melbourne (GAM) scheme is open to Masters by Coursework applicants in the Faculty of Arts graduate school, the Graduate School of Humanities and Social Sciences (GSHSS).

 Please note: Graduate Access Melbourne is not available for Graduate Diploma (Advanced), Graduate Diploma, Graduate Certificate, or Graduate Certificate (Advanced) courses in the Faculty of Arts.